NZSPY/Fuji-Llama/Llama/README.md

 5. Round End:
 The round ends when one player empties their hand or all players have folded.

-Scoring:
+# Scoring:
 Cards in Hand: Each unique number card in your hand is worth its face value in points (e.g., a 3 is worth 3 points).

 Llamas: Each llama card in your hand is worth 10 points.

 Discarded Cards: Cards played and discarded are not counted towards your score.

 Returning Tokens: If you manage to play all your cards, you can return one token (black or white) to the supply.
+(this happens automatically)

-Winning:
+# Winning:
 Point Accumulation: Players accumulate points based on the cards left in their hand at the end of each round.
 Game End: The game ends when at least one player has 40 or more points.
 Winner: The player with the lowest score wins.